 The American Mirror Project

-The American Mirror Project by the Formosa Quartet is a collaborative initiative that holds up mirrors to America and highlights personal reflections of what America means.
+The American Mirror Project by the Formosa Quartet is a collaborative initiative that holds up mirrors to America and highlights personal reflections on the history, identity, and meaning of "America.”
 What does your America look like?
 What comes to mind when you think of America?
 What aspects of America reveal themselves to you through your lens?
 Centered around dynamic musical performances with the potential for cross-disciplinary collaboration, our project seeks to showcase diverse points of view and investigate complex socio-cultural issues in a thought-provoking exploration of American music.
 Join us in a dialogue which may take us in interesting directions, highlights of which will be incorporated as text narration into our music.

 Our Origins

-The murder of George Floyd and countless other Black men and women by US Police violence and the steep rise of Asian and Asian-American hate-crimes during the COVID-19 pandemic served as an awakening and catalyst to reflect upon our choices as musicians and performers, to understand the power we hold as sponsors of new works, to think more critically about the way we curate programs, and to trust our audiences to take that journey with us.
+The murder of George Floyd and countless other Black men and women by US Police violence and the steep rise of hate-crimes against people of Asian descent during the COVID-19 pandemic served as an awakening and catalyst to reflect upon our choices as musicians and performers, to understand the power we hold as sponsors of new works, to think more critically about the way we curate programs, and to trust our audiences to take that journey with us.

 Does a program mirroring America only include composers widely identified as American, such as Gershwin or Copland?
 What about Art Tatum?
 Whitney Houston?
 Awkwafina?
 Supaman?
 Or J25?
 What does American music really sound like – or, for that matter, what does “American” mean?